 Roy Baumeister and John Tierney commented on strict parenting, explaining that “researchers have found that severity seems to matter remarkably little and can even be counterproductive: Instead of encouraging virtue, harsh punishments teach the child that life is cruel and that aggression is appropriate” (Baumeister & Tierney, 2012, location 2910).

-Social learning is empirically supported and plays a role in child social development.
+Research empirically supports social learning, suggesting it plays a significant role in child social development.

 A Few Words by Psychology Fanatic